MP Materials: Mountain Pass mine

 Discovered in 1949 in San Bernardino County, California, Mountain Pass mine consists of a bastnäsite ore-body with significant concentrations of rare earth elements.
 The mine once supplied most of the world's rare earth elements.
 Mountain Pass is the only operational rare earth mining and processing facility in the United States.
 The expected Mountain Pass mine life is approximately 24 years.

 MP Materials produced 28,000 tonnes of rare-earth oxide equivalent from Mountain Pass in 2019, and 38,500 tonnes in 2020, or more than 15% of global production.
 As of late 2020, Shenghe Resources was the sole purchaser of MP Material's rare earth concentrate.

+As of 2023, MP Materials had a three-stage plan for scaling its operations: